How To Create A To Do List In WordPress

 Show Deadline

-Enabling this option (‘Yes’) lets you specify deadlines for to-do tasks …
+Enabling this option (‘Yes’) lets you specify deadlines for your to-do items …

 Show Progress